owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

         "DavClnt:OPTIONS"	1;
     }

-And this into the server bock
+And this into the server block:

 ::